Photographing Two Friends In Bali

-I met these two beautiful boys in a village in Bali.
-They were dressed up for a celebration in which they participated as members in a traditional band.
+I met these two beautiful boys in a village in Bali, Indonesia.
+Our two good friends were dressed up for a celebration in which they participated as members of a large Balinese musical ensemble.

 Are You Confident Photographing Kids?

 Being a child at heart, I have no problem relating to kids.
-Hopefully that shows in their relaxed and candid response to my jibes.
+Hopefully that shows in the boys relaxed and candid response to my jibes.

-As the photo at the top of this post was about their relationship I decided to move in nice and close and frame out what would otherwise have been a distracting background.
+To better explore that relationship I decided to move in nice and close and frame out what might otherwise have been a distracting background.

-Naturally it's essential to get your exposure, focus and composition set before you do or say what's required to obtain the expression you're looking for.
+Ultimately the success of these photos is based upon timing.
+To achieve great timing you’ll want to get your exposure, focus and composition set before you do or say what's required to obtain a great expression.

 Can you imagine missing such a moment in time simply because you'd elicited the ideal response prior to getting your camera set correctly?
 Yikes!